 "The smell in the barn is less – and the neighbors can hang out their laundry again."

-Today, this is existential for many pig farms in villages or on the outskirts.
-Ammonia and odor are not just a burden on the environment – they are often a concrete legal dispute.
-STALLKRAFT bedding helps, without chemical additives, simply through the natural structure of zeolite.
+This is existential for many pig farms in or on the outskirts of villages today.
+Ammonia and odor are not only a burden on the environment – they are now often a tangible legal dispute.
+STALLKRAFT bedding helps, without chemical additives, simply through the natural structure of the zeolite.

 Annette K. confirms: